quickbasic22/PictureEnlargement/README.md

 click menu item 'Print Picture - Print'

-program prints on 2 side of each page. lay out pages with number side up start highest number left to right bottom to top for small
+program prints on 2 side of each page. cut pages to picture size. (use page cutter for straight lines). lay out pages with number side up start highest number left to right bottom to top for small